ONSdigital/zebedee/README.md

 **NOTE: We are currently in the process of deprecating this service due to:**
  - _Performance limitations_
  - _Maintainability issues_
- - _Inability to scalability effectively_
+ - _Inability to scale effectively_
+ - _Limitations of the underlying HTTP framework_
 ***

 Zebedee is the CMS used by the ONS website and the internal website publishing system.
 It is a JSON API and does not